RuleGo RuleGo

 Type: types.Parser

-Rule chain parsing interface, use rulego.JsonParser by default, you can implement custom rule chain DSL.
+The rule chain parsing interface.
+By default, it uses rulego.JsonParser, but you can implement a custom rule chain DSL.

 # Logger